PATRON CONDUCT POLICY

 - Adult caregivers must be a minimum age of 16 years old.

-- Bring animals into library unless the animals are used as aids by library patrons with disabilities or used for a library sponsored program.
+- Bring an animal into the library unless it is a service animal or used for a library sponsored program.

 - Solicit anywhere on the premises.